Trade Planner Calculator

 Free Trade Planner Calculator for Stop Loss, Take Profit and Position Size

-“Preparation is the key for successful trade.
-This trade planner calculator will help you to prepare complete trading plan.
-The tool is more than simply a stop loss calculator. including entry price, stop loss, take profit, account risk, position size, leverage, trading costs, and journal notes in a step-by-step time-based plan,
+Preparation is the key to a successful trade.
+This trade planner calculator helps you build a complete trade plan before entering the market.
+The tool goes well beyond a basic stop-loss calculator—it brings together entry price, stop loss, take profit, account risk, position size, leverage, trading costs, and journal notes in one clear, step-by-step workflow.

 Plan Every Trade Before You Enter The Market

-Then you want to be ready for a fast-moving market.
+That is why being prepared before the market moves matters.
 A trader who understands the entry point, the invalidation level, the target zone, and the exact risk will be more disciplined in acting when the price moves quickly.

 How This Trading Planner Calculator Works